-The News and Media Focus Area will investigate and improve the uses and impacts of automated decision-making in news work, social media platforms, and the digital media and communication environment more broadly.
+The News and Media Focus Area investigates, with the aim to improve, the uses and impacts of automated decision-making in news work, social media platforms, and the digital media and communication environment more broadly.

 Modern digital news and media platforms deploy automated decision-making systems intensively, with positive as well as problematic results.
 Search engines, personalised newsfeeds, content moderation systems and programmatic advertising all play integral roles in media.